microsoft/SandDance/README.md

 ## Dependencies

-SandDance is created with open source libraries, using [Vega](https://vega.github.io) for chart layout and [Deck.gl](https://deck.gl) for WebGL rendering.
+SandDance is created with open source libraries, using [Vega](https://vega.github.io) for chart layout.

 ## Development